 The success of any immunoassay is dependent on the quality of the reagents that are employed.
 Immuno-PCR requires the use of highly specific antibodies for capture and detection of the antigen.
 If either antibody detects multiple epitopes, the background signal of the assay will be increased considerably.
 Efficient conjugation of the detection antibody to the marker DNA is also essential.
 Attachment of the antibody to the DNA should be simple to perform, and result in maximal recovery of reagents.

-- The wash buffer.
+- Wash buffer.
 Once the capture antibody has been successfully coated on to the microplate, the plate should be washed to remove any unbound antibody.
 Typical wash buffers include Phosphate Buffered Saline (PBS) or Tris Buffered Saline (TBS), often with the addition of a low concentration of a detergent such as Tween 20.
-Efficient washing is essential to minimize non-specific binding, and the number and duration of the washes should be optimized
+Efficient washing is essential to minimize nonspecific binding, and the number and duration of the washes should be optimized

-- The blocking solution.
-After coating the microplate with the capture antibody, the coated wells should be blocked to prevent non-specific binding and maximize the signal to background ratio.
+- Blocking solution.
+After coating the microplate with the capture antibody, the coated wells should be blocked to prevent nonspecific binding and maximize the signal to background ratio.
 Typical blocking buffers include weak solutions of proteins such as Bovine Serum Albumin (BSA) or fish skin gelatin, diluted in wash buffer.
-The choice of blocking solution and the duration of the blocking step are variables which should be optimized during assay development
+The choice of blocking solution and the duration of the blocking step are variables that should be optimized during assay development

 - Inclusion of relevant controls.
 As for any well-designed experiment, the inclusion of relevant controls is critical for sensible interpretation of results.
 A positive control would typically consist of spiked samples containing known concentrations of the antigen, while a negative control would contain the sample material without any antigen.
 For quantitation of samples containing an unknown concentration of antigen it is necessary to include a standard curve.
 For accurate results, controls and standards should be diluted in the same matrix as the test samples.
 Ideally all samples, whether controls or unknowns, should be analyzed in duplicate

-- The detection antibody.
-Conjugation of the detection antibody to DNA is a notoriously difficult and time-consuming process, which can result in significant loss of reagents.
-Our Thunder-Link® PLUS Oligo Conjugation System enables quick and easy covalent attachment of antibodies to oligonucleotides, and the resulting conjugates are ideally suited to immuno-PCR
+- Detection antibody.
+Conjugation of the detection antibody to DNA is a notoriously difficult and time consuming process, which can result in significant loss of reagents.
+Our Thunder-Link® PLUS Oligo Conjugation System enables quick and easy covalent attachment of antibodies to oligonucleotides, and the resulting conjugates are ideally suited to immuno-PCR.

 Our Thunder-Link® PLUS Oligo Conjugation System enables simple and rapid covalent attachment of antibodies to oligonucleotides.
 The kit overcomes the time consuming and lengthy protocols which are associated with standard conjugation methods, and provides numerous advantages: